johntsinger/da-python-p9/README.md

 ## Run the program :

-go to litrevu folder :
+Go to the litrevu folder :

     cd litrevu

-run server :
+Run the server :

     python manage.py runserver

-open a browser and go to :
+Open a browser and go to :

     127.0.0.1:8000